EU urges Yanukovich to intervene to save Ukraine trade pact

 The Ukrainian parliament failed last Wednesday to agree on a draft law allowing Tymoshenko to go to Germany for treatment but may try again this week, when two EU envoys will return to Ukraine to try to broker a solution.

-Swedish Foreign Minister Carl Bildt accused Yanukovich of indecisiveness.
+Swedish Foreign Minister Carl Bildt criticised Yanukovich's indecisiveness.
 "Everything is in the hands of President Yanukovich.
 We have a policy.
 I am not quite certain that he has a policy," Bildt said.

+The EU foreign ministers had been expected to decide at Monday's meeting whether Ukraine had met the conditions for signing the accord but they are now awaiting the outcome of this week's Ukraine parliamentary session.
+The decision could now be pushed back to the Vilnius summit on November 28-29.

-(Additional reporting by Tom Koerkemeier and Martin Santa in Brussels, Andrius Sytas in Vilnius and Richard Balmforth in Kiev)
+(Additional reporting by Tom Koerkemeier and Martin Santa in Brussels, Andrius Sytas in Vilnius)